The default R-values for roof (assembly) are referred from:

 Exporting Roof Geometry to cove.tool

 In an energy model, Roof objects are defined as the insulated top surface of a conditioned space that protects against solar radiation and heat gain.
 Roofs are part of the thermal envelope, therefore ceilings should not be considered roofs unless they are not exposed to the outside environment.
 The roof object for cove.tool must only depict the cap of a thermal envelope and not expand beyond the conditioned space.
-For example, a canopy, cantilever, overhang, balcony, would not be considered roof objects even if they do have identical construction properties.
+For example, a canopy, cantilever, overhang, or balcony, would not be considered roof objects even if they do have identical construction properties.
 Instead split these elements, and export them as shading devices.

 Find the Roof R-value input in the baseline page, envelope tab.